-It does come out pricier than the Canon EOS 5d Mark IV by about $400.
+It does come out pricier than the Canon EOS 5d Mark IV.
 Definitely, if you are serious about your videography, then you should consider splashing out for this Canon DSLR camera.

 I use it in combination with these Canon lenses and it makes for a great video production kit for most scenarios: